 The University of Alabama at Birmingham expects all members of its academic community to function according to the highest ethical and professional standards of behavior.
-The GPHI Program regards honesty and integrity as qualities essential to the professional practice and the health services.
-The purpose of this policy is to promote guidelines so that each student can fully develop his/her individual potential and to cultivate behaviors, attitudes, and values that will contribute to his/her performance as a leader.
-This policy governs student conduct in all academic activities associated with GPHI Programs.
-A description of expectations for non-academic conduct, violations of these expectations and possible disciplinary action can be found in the Graduate Student Catalog.
+The HQS regards honesty and integrity as qualities essential to the professional practice and profession of health services management.
+The purpose of this policy is to promote guidelines so that each student can fully develop his/her individual potential and to cultivate behaviors and values that will contribute to his/her performance as a leader.
+This policy governs student conduct in all academic activities associated with HQS.
+A description of expectations for non-academic conduct, violations of these expectations and possible disciplinary action can be found in the Graduate Student Catalog

-http://catalog.uab.edu/graduate/thegraduateschool/
+(http://catalog.uab.edu/graduate/academicprogress/#academicethicsandmisconducttext).